-In this edition of the LINC blog, LINC Graduate and owner of Ulla Beag Preschool, Denise Sheridan reflects on her experience as she progresses through the Packages of the LINC+ CPD Programme.
+In this edition of the LINC blog, LINC Graduate and owner of Ulla Beag Preschool, Denise Sheridan reflects on her experience as she progressed through the Packages of the LINC+ CPD Programme.

-Yesterday I began my 3rd Package in the LINC+ CPD programme, ‘Supporting Children’s Social and Emotional Development’.
-So, I took the time to reflect on my engagement with the various Packages of the LINC+ Programme since it commenced in 2021.
+I recently took some the time to reflect on my engagement with the various Packages of the LINC+ Programme since it commenced in 2021.
 The first package of LINC+, ‘Communities of Practice in Early Learning and Care’, provided me with the language of professionalisation, I became part of a community of LINC+ Inclusion Coordinator (INCO) students and for the first time in a long time I feel that I am part of a change movement within the Early Childhood Sector.

 As with all practitioners, our passion is for supporting and scaffolding children’s learning.
 Knowing that the experiences that we provide for the children in our settings has an impact on them for the rest of their lives, and this drives us every day.
 We are part of an important environment, working collaboratively with children and parents each day.

 In our setting, Ulla Beag, we are advocates of active outdoor experiences, play and children’s rights.
 The practitioners in our setting can be found engaging in experiences and playful activities that are meaningful to the children: playing with Lego, sitting down outside and reading a book, dancing to a song, playing a drum, digging with the children, playing hide and seek, kicking a ball, sitting on a swing, planting bulbs or picking peas.
 We draw with the kids, we observe, we learn.